US STOCKS-Wall Street ends green as inflation cools, bank jitters ebb

 Shock waves following the closure of Silicon Valley Bank and Signature bank, which prompted Biden to vow he would contain the crisis and ensure the safety of the U.S. banking system, continued to reverberate throughout the sector.

-All 11 major sectors in the S&P 500 ended the trading day higher, with communication services .SPLRCL enjoying the largest percentage advance.

-Shares of First Republic Bank FRC.N and Western Alliance Bancorp WAL.N surged by 27.0% and 14.4%, respectively, in a reversal of the previous session's rout.

-Meta Platforms Inc META.Oannounced 10,000 job cuts in its second round of layoffs.
-Its stock advanced 7.3%.
+Meta Platforms Inc META.Oannounced 10,000 job cuts in its second round of layoffs, sending its stock higher.

-Ride-hailing app rivals Uber Technologies Inc UBER.N and rose 5.0% after a California state court revived a ballot measure allowing the companies to treat drivers as independent contractors rather than employees.
+Ride-hailing app rivals Uber Technologies Inc UBER.N and Lyft Inc LYFT.O jumped following a California state court decision that revived a ballot measure allowing the companies to treat drivers as independent contractors rather than employees.

-AMC Entertainment Holdings AMC.N slid 15.0% between multiple trading halts after its shareholders voted in favor of converting preferred stock into common shares.
+AMC Entertainment Holdings AMC.N plummeted between multiple trading halts in the wake of its shareholders voting in favor of converting preferred stock into common shares.

-Advancing issues outnumbered declining ones on the NYSE by a 2.60-to-1 ratio; on Nasdaq, a 1.83-to-1 ratio favored advancers.

-The S&P 500 posted 3 new 52-week highs and 15 new lows; the Nasdaq Composite recorded 23 new highs and 195 new lows.

 Inflationhttps://tmsnrt.rs/408z9V8